Analysis and approximations of an optimal control problem for the Allen-Cahn equation: Preliminary setting

-We conclude our preliminary section by stating three key results that are necessary for the analysis as well as the numerical analysis of the Allen-Cahn equation.
-A crucial idea is the \emph{spectral estimate} of the principal eigenvalue of the linearized Allen-Cahn operator about the state solution, $y$,
+As a consequence, \eqref{en2}, implies that $E(s) \leq E(0), \ \forall s \in (0,T].$ \end{remark} We conclude our preliminary section by stating three key results that are necessary for the analysis as well as the numerical analysis of the Allen-Cahn equation.
+A crucial idea is the \emph{spectral estimate} of the principal eigenvalue of the linearized Allen-Cahn operator about the state solution, $y_u$,